Answers to Frequently Asked Questions

 We like it, and it is the most popular model.

 It's easy for us to recommend that you talk to our competitors.
-Costar is much less expensive then their products, so we think you'll be back to talk to us.
+SystemStar is much less expensive than their products, so we think you'll be back to talk to us.
 Ask to see their Price List.

 "Expert Judgment" is an acceptable technique.
 If you have experienced estimators that can give you good results, use them.